Introduction

 User Friendly Reports and Interface

-Navigation on 23andMe’s website and reports are intuitive and easy to understand.
-Reports are full of visualizations and are well organized.
-The user interface is clean and designed with care.
+Navigation on 23andMe’s website and reports is intuitive and easy to understand.
+The reports are full of visualizations and well organized.
+The user interface is clean and thoughtfully designed, making it accessible for the average consumer without extensive DNA-related knowledge.

 Empowering Medical Research